 NGM Bio to Host Conference Call to Discuss Topline Results from the CATALINA Phase 2 Trial of NGM621 in Patients with Geographic Atrophy Secondary to Age-Related Macular Degeneration

-/EIN News/ -- SOUTH SAN FRANCISCO, Calif., Oct.
-16, 2022 (GLOBE NEWSWIRE) -- NGM Biopharmaceuticals, Inc. (NGM Bio) (Nasdaq: NGM) will host a conference call and live webcast on Monday, October 17, 2022 at 8:00 a.m.
+SOUTH SAN FRANCISCO, Calif., Oct.
+16, 2022 (GLOBE NEWSWIRE) -- NGM Biopharmaceuticals, Inc. (NGM Bio) NGM will host a conference call and live webcast on Monday, October 17, 2022 at 8:00 a.m.
 ET (5:00 a.m.
 PT) to discuss topline efficacy and safety results from its CATALINA Phase 2 trial of NGM621 in patients with geographic atrophy secondary to age-related macular degeneration.

 To access the live webcast and slides, please visit the "Investors & Media" section of NGM Bio's website at https://ir.ngmbio.com/.
 The webcast will be archived for 30 days.